 - Restriction has the ability to modify an individual’s physical and social opportunities.

 - Environmental restructuring has the ability to modify an individual’s physical and social opportunities as well as their automatic motivation.

 - Modelling has the ability to increase an individual’s automatic and reflective motivation, as well as their social opportunity, and

 - Enablement has the ability to increase physical and psychological capability, physical and social opportunity and an individual’s automatic motivation.

-Each of the nine intervention functions has a role to play when designing an intervention with the purpose of changing behaviors.
+Each of the nine intervention functions has a role to play when designing a behavior change intervention.
 In addition to these broad function are a set of 93 behavior change tools that can be used to change behaviors.
 These tools are grouped into 16 categories which are show in this post.
 To learn more about them, you can download the “BCT taxonomy app” (Apple / Android) .

-The third and final part of the model is shown as a grey outer ring in the wheel and is comprised of seven categories of policy that could be used to enable interventions that affect behavior.
+The third and final part of the model is shown as the grey outer ring of the wheel.
+This section is comprised of seven categories of policy that could be used to enable interventions that affect behavior.
 While these policy categories are perhaps designed with national policy in mind, they can be of significant use in supporting behavior change at an organizational level.

 The policy categories within the behavior change wheel each have the ability to create or support one or more of the intervention functions.
 We’re not going to review these policy categories here, nor how they interact with the intervention functions, but more information can be found online in relation to these categories and how they can be used.

 It might be interesting to have a look at Lewin’s Behavior equation or the Blumberg model.
 To learn more about how people feel going through change, it might also be worth looking at the Bridges model or the Change Curve.